Abbaskhurram255/Chatterbox/README.md

     *   breakOut!
     *   Rising Bars <beta>
     *   ayeshSnake: a simple, yet brilliant snake game!
-    *   Fotoflick
+    *   Fotoflick: Can't Solve A Puzzle?!
+Bet You Can't Solve Life Either, no offense.
     *   muskyBird: an Elon Musk roast!
 For he deserves it🤫
     *   Game Of Dragons: City Under Havoc, an adventurous RPG!
-    *   Hangman
+    *   Hangman: Don't Let Me Be Hung to Death Just Because You're A Little Stupid To Guess Some Words!
     *   Speed Typer: Let's see how fast you can type!
-    *   Math Flash Cards: Let's test your math skills <beta>
+    *   Math Flash Cards: Let's test your Math skills <beta>
     *   The Maze: What Would You Do If You Were Stuck, And Had Nowhere To Go?
-Almost...
+Well, Almost...
 Nowhere To Go!
+Whispers, 'an old man once said "there's always a way out, even when there isn't!
+Even when things go wrong, you can make them right.
+You just have to be brilliant enough, which I believe you are"'
     *   Monopoly (experimental)
     *   Memory Game
     *   Rock, Paper, Scissors, Lizard, Spock